lshlyapnikov/demux-cpp/README.md

 # C++ Lock-free Demultiplexer Queue

-**A Lock-free, Thread-safe, Shared Memory Friendly Demultiplexer Queue** designed for high-performance concurrent programming.
-This queue supports a single producer (publisher) and multiple consumers (subscribers), ensuring efficient data distribution without the need for locking mechanisms.
+**A Lock-free, Thread-safe, Shared Memory and CPU Cache Optimized Demultiplexer Queue** designed for high-performance concurrent programming.
+This queue supports a single producer (publisher) and multiple consumers (subscribers), ensuring efficient, contiguous data distribution without locking mechanisms.
 The queue features zero-copy on the consumer side and is optimized for shared memory environments, making it ideal for applications requiring fast, non-blocking communication between threads or processes.

 _Description generated with the assistance of ChatGPT._